 A Brief Overview of the Sphynx Cat

-Perhaps most famously known for its role as Mr. Bigglesworth in the Austin Powers movie series, these hairless wonders are just as well regarded for their friendly temperaments as they are for their signature looks.
-Weighing 6 to 12 pounds and living for 8 to 14 years, the Sphynx is a generally healthy breed – As long as you take care of its unique grooming and skincare requirements, that is.
+Perhaps most famously known for their role as Mr. Bigglesworth in the Austin Powers movie series, these hairless wonders are just as well regarded for their friendly temperaments as they are for their signature looks.
+Weighing 6 to 12 pounds and living for 8 to 14 years, the Sphynx is a generally healthy breed—as long as you take care of its unique grooming and skincare requirements, that is.